 Pastitsio recipe is a classic Greek pasta dish made of ground beef flavored with spices and creamy bechamel sauce.

-It is hearty and delicious that it is tempting to go for seconds or thirds.
+It is hearty and delicious and tempting to go for seconds or thirds.
 If you love lasagna, you will enjoy this dish.

-Not aware I can use other types of pasta, I frequented the Greek store for flat pasta and it was expensive.
+Not aware I can use other types of pasta, I frequented the Greek store for thick spaghetti type pasta and it was expensive.
 If I knew then, it is easier and cheaper to use penne pasta.

 When I was still in the Philippines, every time I was invited to a close friend's family gathering, lasagna was always one of the menu on the spread.

 Her cousin makes it and it was so damn good that many people were asking for the recipe.
 She refused to give the recipe and all she said, it was a family secret.

 So I never dared to ask her but I'm not sure if I asked my friend.
 I can't believe some people are so greedy when it comes to their recipes.
 My mom was always gracious to share her recipe with anyone.

 Whenever they have a gathering, if I don't see the lasagna on the table I don't eat a lot to save room for her delicious, creamy lasagna.

 Anyway, when I moved to the United States I hanged out with many Greeks.
 We frequented popular Greek restaurants and ordered family style.
 So I was able to try everything.